-Normally, we’d set it to 2 degrees C. It would maintain this very closely, never varying by more than 1 degree either way.
+Normally, we’d set it to 2°C. It maintains this very closely, never varying by more than 1 degree either way.

 Of course, this depends on how full it is and how cool overnight temperatures are.

-We had two issues.
+We’ve had three issues.
 The first was the bane of pretty well every fridge on the market – the cigarette lighter plug.
 After two melted lighter plugs, I replaced it with an Anderson plug and an inline 10A fuse.
 Problem solved.

 The second issue is a known problem with these fridges.
 The lid is reversible, ie it can hinge from either side.
 The hinges on the lid are in fact just a short stub of plastic – see photo below.
 These are known to break off.

 This fridge has done at least 100,000 km on badly corrugated roads, probably more.
 It has been pounded, bounced and shaken for years.
-Our Waeco has endured -5 degree C temperatures in the Southern Tablelands and 45+ degree C in Western Australia.
+Our Waeco has endured -5°C temperatures in the Southern Tablelands and 45+°C in Western Australia.
 But it just keeps chugging along.

 Of course, it has wear and tear.
-The insides have marks where containers have been slowly revolving due to mile after mile of bone-shaking corrugations.
+The inside has marks where containers have been slowly revolving due to mile after mile of bone-shaking corrugations.
 The outside has scratches and the cover is looking a little worse for wear.
 But it still works as well as the day we bought it.